ylxdzsw/sopipe/readme.md

 ### Cli

-Sopipe expects one and only one argument: the input script.
+Sopipe expects only one argument: the script.
 The behaviour of sopipe is controlled solely by the script.
 No commandline options are provided and no environment variables are read.

-Shell tips: use single quote for the script so you don't need to escape the quotes and `!!` operations.
-For example:
+Example:

 ```sh
 sopipe 'stdin => exec("tee", "record.txt") !! drop => stdout'